 As a general rule, if your verruca isn't causing you pain, it is best left to see if it will go naturally.

 However, when they do become painful there are a variety of treatments available, from simple duct tape to various topical treatments to cryosurgery and laser.
-There is even a natural remedy using banana skin, that can give good results.

 Method of treatment, and a treatment plan will be agreed at your first visit with Fakenham Foot Care.
 If you are diabetic, you will be asked to consult your GP before treatment commences.